suryathecreator/SortsAndSearches/README.md

 # SortsAndSearches

 Binary Search, Selection Sort, and Quick Sort written in C++.
+Merge Sort and Quick Sort written in Java.